EAlvarezB/ealvarezb.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* **M.Res.** in Comparative Politics, Facultad Latinoamericana de Ciencias Sociales, 2022 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* **M.A.** in Political Analysis and Institutional Assessment, Universitat de Barcelona, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* **B.A.** in Political Science and International Relations, Universidad Hemisferios, 2016

 Work experience
 ======